twitocode/Tantalum/content/University/Year 1/ECON 1BB3/Studying/Exam Flashcards.md

 ---
 TARGET DECK: Year 1::ECON 1BB3::Exam
 ---
-Here are the flashcards for your entire ECON 1BB3 course, generated in Neuracache style:

 What is the Aggregate Demand (AD) and Aggregate Supply (AS) model used for? #flashcard To explain short-run fluctuations in real GDP and the price level.